bspeice/speice.io/_drafts/isomorphic-apps.md

 > [WebAssembly - Additional Web Embedding API](https://webassembly.org/docs/web/#additional-web-embedding-api)

 Specifically, if you try and load a WASM blob without the MIME type set, you'll get an error.
-On the web, this isn't a huge issue because you have a server that can set MIME types delivering the blob.
+On the web this isn't a huge issue, as the server can set MIME types when delivering the blob.
 With Electron, you're resolving things with a `file://` URL and thus can't control the MIME type:

 ![TypeError: Incorrect response MIME type.
 Expected 'application/wasm'.](/assets/images/2018-09-15-incorrect-MIME-type.png)